Anon-Planet/thgtoa/guide.md

     -   Issue, in addition, the command ```uniqueid disk id=02345678``` (where you replace the id by the one you noted before)

-# Appendix G: Safe Browser on the Host OS
+# Appendix G: Safe Browser on the Host OS:

 ## If you can use Tor: